pnewsam/pnewsam/README.md

 Outside of our own product,  I'm pretty excited about <a href="https://tanstack.com/">Tanstack</a>, the <a href="https://www.cloudflare.com/developer-platform/products/">Cloudflare developer platform</a>, <a href="https://www.cursor.com/">Cursor</a>, and AI more broadly.
 Feel free to connect with me using one of the links.

-### Values

-- **Hard Work**: I believe our work is our contribution to the greater good, and working with diligence and care is the way we show respect to our colleagues and customers.
-Many things are outside our control, but we can always control our input.
-- **Continuous Improvement**: Nothing is ever finished.
-We can always improve on existing designs, and we should be vigilant about complacency.
-- **Open-Mindedness**: Being overly open-minded can make it difficult to get anything done.
-This is the explore/exploit dichotomy.
-But every innovation we now credit our prosperity to was once some dreamer's flight of fancy.
-We should be open-minded not just about new ideas but about new ways of looking at the world.

 ### Skills

 #### Primary Skills